Ian Gallagher: Character biography

 Mickey is released from juvenile detention and he and Ian resume their relationship.
 Mickey starts working security at the Kash and Grab.
 Frank catches the boys having sex in the cooler and Mickey, fearing that his father will kill him, resolves to kill Frank.
-After stalking him for several days, Mickey changes his mind and assaults a police officer instead, violating his parole and returning him to juvenile detention.
+After stalking him for several days, Mickey changed his mind and assaulted a police officer instead, which violated his parole; returning him to juvenile detention, where his father can't hurt him.

 Monica Gallagher returns home, following the death of Frank's mother, Grammy.
-While home, she tells Ian that Frank told her about seeing him with Mickey and that he should be proud of who and what he is.
-She takes him to his first gay bar.
+She tells Ian that Frank told her about Mickey and that he should be proud of who he is, and that she accepts him.
 The next day, Ian, depressed over a poor computer science test score, allows Monica to take him to a local enlistment center to join the Army.
-He is refused because he has not graduated high school.
+He is rejected, because he has not graduated high school.
 The following morning, Ian is attacked in his kitchen by Terry Milkovich, father of Ian's sham girlfriend Mandy, because he believes Ian has gotten her pregnant.

 Ian spends the next few days avoiding Terry but it becomes increasingly more difficult.
 Lip suggests they plant Grammy's old gun in the Milkovich home; this will violate Terry's parole and, if the gun is tied to a murder, could get him incarcerated for life.
 They break in and discover Terry already has several guns; they plant theirs anyway.
 Terry catches them.
-Lip escapes but Terry corners Ian and is about to shoot him when Mandy, brandishing a rifle, orders him to stop.
-Terry already knows that he himself is the father.
-Mandy later explains that when Terry drinks, he sometimes mistakes her for her deceased mother but insists "it's no big deal".
+Lip escapes, but Terry corners Ian and is about to shoot him when Mandy, brandishing a rifle, orders him to stop.
+Terry already knows that he himself impregnated Mandy.
+Mandy later explains to Ian that when Terry drinks, he sometimes mistakes her for her deceased mother, but insists "it's no big deal".
 Ian helps raise funds for an abortion.

 The night before Thanksgiving, Ian returns to the gay bar.
-He is picked up by an older gentleman, who calls himself Ned; they spend the night together.
-A few days later at Fiona's insistence, her on again-off again boyfriend, Jimmy, arranges a dinner for the Gallaghers and his family.
-Ian is shocked to learn that "Ned" is really Lloyd, Jimmy's father, who sends repeated text messages to Ian, suggesting they get together again.
-Ian tries to tell Fiona several times but is interrupted when Frank shoves him against the wall out of anger for Monica leaving.
+He is picked up by an older gentleman, who calls himself Ned.
+They spend the night together, where Ned says “I’m going to cum on those ginger cakes”.
+A few days later, Fiona's on-again off-again boyfriend, Jimmy, arranges a dinner for the Gallaghers and his family.
+Ian is shocked to learn that "Ned" is really Lloyd, Jimmy's father.
+Ian tries to tell Fiona several times, but is interrupted when Frank shoves him against the wall out of anger for Monica leaving.
 Ian is saved when Jimmy's wife, Estefania, hits him over the head with a frying pan.